PROFESSIONAL | CORPORATE

 Albert Bicol (PE, LEED AP) - Net-Zero Energy Engineer

-With 22 years of experience, Albert champions the use of sustainable solutions and has extensive expertise in High Performance and Net-Zero Buildings including district/renewable energy analysis, passive building design, modeling building energy usage, thermal comfort and indoor air quality conditions.
+With 25 years of experience, Albert champions the use of sustainable solutions and has extensive expertise in High Performance and Net-Zero Buildings including district/renewable energy analysis, passive building design, modeling building energy usage, thermal comfort and indoor air quality conditions.
 He has a wide range of experience in the USA, Canada, and Asia.
 Albert brings deep technical expertise paired with passion for the importance of business and value analysis in design.
 His belief in the value of simpler, more robust design concepts is at the heart of this quote: "Consider this….Creativity, necessity, and resourcefulness designed and built the Ark.
 Advanced engineering and state of the art technology designed and built the Titanic."

 Gary Klein - Hot Water Systems Engineer